Creating QDoc Configuration Files

 footer, and related variables into each HTML file.

-The HTML Specific Configuration Variables article outlines the usage of each variable.
+The Format-specific Configuration Variables article outlines the usage of each variable.

 Macros for substituting HTML characters exist and are helpful for generating specific HTML-valid characters.